SilenHax/SilenHax.github.io/docs/Anonymous.md

 curlftpfs Anonymous@10.10.76.207 /home/silen/Desktop/THM/Anonymous/ftp
 ```

-And from there I simply edited the `clean.sh`, that it will connect to my listener, and give me an interactive bash shell.
+And from there I simply edited the `clean.sh`, that it will connect to my listener, and give me a bash shell.

 ![Editing the script](/images/AnonymousScriptEdit.png)